PIVX-Project/PIVX-Doc-Website-Content/02.wallets/article.md

 When it comes to wallets, you have options!
 For some, it may even make sense to have multiple wallets.
 Your task is to find out which one works best for you.

 ## PIVX Core Wallet
-The PIVX Core wallet is the standard PIVX wallet.
+The **[PIVX Core wallet](/wallets/pivx-core-wallet)** is the standard PIVX wallet.
 While it is the most feature rich wallet available, it runs on a PC or VPS (Virtual Private Server) running Windows, Linux, or macOS which makes mobile transactions very cumbersome.

 **Pros**
 * Decentralized and does not require a third party to facilitate transactions
 * Can operate as a Masternode server or controller
 * Can operate as a Cold Staking Node
-* Can Perform Both Shield and Transparent Transaction
+* Can Perform Both Shield and Transparent Transactions
 * Supports Sheilded Memo features
+* Non-Custodial

 **Cons:**
 * Not mobile friendly

 ## MyPIVXWallet
-MyPIVXWallet, also known as MPW, is a non-custodial light wallet which works within a browser.
+**[MyPIVXWallet](/wallets/my=pivx-wallet)**, also known as **MPW**, is a non-custodial light wallet which works completely from within a standard web browser.
 Therefore, it is not necessary to download the entire blockchain.
 MPW is under heavy development and features and improvements are always being added.

 **Pros**
-* Very fast
+* Very fast and lightweight
 * Works on most desktop and mobile browsers
 * Very low data consumption
 * Can Cold Stake
 * Can be used as a Masternode controller
+* Non-Custodial

 **Cons:**
 * Does not support Shielded Transactions